calhoujd/calhoujd.github.io/README.md

 # calhoujd.github.io

-Welcome to the homepage for curated loci prime editing (cliPE) method resources!
+Welcome to the github repository for curated loci prime editing (cliPE) method resources!

-CliPE companion Shiny apps:

-Click here to access the CliPEpy_1 shiny app for designing your cliPE libraries and epegRNA architectures for screening

-Click here to access the CliPEr_1 shiny app for TEXT

-Some of the shiny apps above require specific input files, see instructions here:

-Clinvar missense csv file

-1:

-gnomAD missense csv file

-1:
+Here you will find sample scripts, code for the cliPEr Shiny apps, and demo data.

+Also make sure to visit the cliPE homepage (https://home.clipe-mave.org/) for important information, links to Shiny apps, and more.

 If you have any questions or run into issues with any of the shiny apps, please contact jeffrey [dot] calhoun [at] northwestern [dot] edu